Mhalsa: Worship

-In recent years, due to the increased popularity of the goddess, new temples have been established in Verna, Karwar, Kumta, Mudgeri, Kundapura, Basruru, Shirva, Mangaluru, Kasargod, Harikhandige, Malpe and other areas mostly along coastal Karnataka.
-One temple is also located in Madangeri, a small town near to Gokarna.
+Due to the migration of followers of the goddess, new temples have been established in recent years in Verna, Karwar, Kumta, Mudgeri, Kundapura, Basruru, Shirva, Mangaluru, Kasargod, Harikhandige, Malpe, Madangeri (a small town near Gokarna) and other places along India's west coast.

-Mhalsa is also worshipped as the consort of Khandoba.
-She is worshipped with Khandoba in all centres of Khandoba's worship, including Jejuri.
+Mhalsa is also worshipped as the consort of Khandoba in Maharashtra and the reincarnation of Goddess Parvati.
+She is worshipped with Khandoba in all centres of Khandoba's worship, including Jejuri in Maharashtra.